asantercureton/little-village/assets/logic.md

 - prompted to create village:
     - village name
     - *if we have king/queen titles, they would need to choose which one, or we can use a neutral title*
-    - *ability to choose resource to be more abundant in*
+    - *ability to choose resource to be more abundant in?*

 <hr/>